Introduction -what is a director’s loan account?

 The tax-efficient way to deal with a loan to a company director

-There is a more tax-efficient way to deal with a contractor director’s loan rather than declare this interest on form P11D.
-The method here is a company can charge interest to the director on the loan.
-When it does this, there is no need to report the loan interest on form P11D.
-As we mentioned earlier, the current HMRC interest rate is 2.5%, and this interest is a cost to the director.
-When the director pays interest to the company, it will become income for the company.
-As a result, this extra income will increase the bottom-line profit which is payable as dividends to the director.
+As we mention earlier, the current HMRC interest rate is 2.25%.
+In addition, the personal tax on the overdrawn director’s loan account interest is a cost to the director.
+However, when the director pays interest on their director’s overdrawn loan account to the company, it will become extra income for the company.
+As a result, this extra income in the company accounts will increase the bottom-line profit.
+Consequently, this extra profit is payable as dividends to the director.

-Under the interest scenario, the tax cost is the 19% Corporation Tax (CT) on the interest up to 31 March 2023.
-However, from 1 April 2023 your company will save CT at either 19% or 25%, depending on whether your company is small or large (see our Corporation Tax guide for details).
+Under this scenario of a director paying the company interest on overdrawn director’s loan account, the tax cost is the 19% Corporation Tax (CT) on the interest up to 31 March 2023.
+However, from 1 April 2023 your company will pay CT at either 19% or 25%, depending on whether your company is small or large (see our Corporation Tax guide for details).

 When you compare the interest on the loan and P11D methods, there is 14.53% or 13.8% Class 1A NI, which is payable by the company.
 In addition, there is income tax, that is payable by you as the director and you will pay this either at 0% or more likely 20%, 40% or 45%.
 Therefore, when there is a loan to a company director, it is much more tax-efficient for your company to charge the director interest.